bamidev/wax/README.md

     }

     partner-contact = {
+      # When the ref attribute is not set, will default to what is in odooVersion
-      # When url attribute is not set, will default to https://github.com/OCA/partner-contact.git
+      # When the url attribute is not set, will default to https://github.com/OCA/partner-contact.git
       remotes = {
         therp = "https://github.com/Therp/partner-contact.git";
       };